 In December 2002, the Compensation Committee met to review the 2002 performance of Michael J. Gasser, the Company's Chairman of the Board and Chief Executive Officer.
-Consistent with the Company's compensation policies, Mr. Gasser's compensation package consists of four components: salary; shortterm incentive payments of cash bonuses; long-term incentive payments of cash bonuses and stock awards; and stock options.
-The policy of the Compensation Committee is to target Mr. Gasser's salary at or near the mid point of salaries for the chief executive officers of the Company's peer group.
-The Compensation Committee believes that a portion of Mr. Gasser's compensation package should be "at-risk," and that this is accomplished through the grant of incentive stock options and the award of cash bonuses and stock awards pursuant to the Company's incentive compensation plans.
+Consistent with the Company's compensation policies, Mr. Gasser's compensation package consists of three components, salary, cash bonus and stock options.
+The Compensation Committee believes that a portion of Mr. Gasser's compensation package should be at-risk, and that this is accomplished through the grant of incentive stock options and the award of a cash bonus pursuant to the Company's incentive bonus plan.
 The Compensation Committee also attempts to establish a compensation package that appropriately balances risk and reward.
-Finally, the Compensation Committee attempts to establish a compensation package that is comprised of both a subjective component, such as the grant of incentive stock options, and an objective component, such as awards under the incentive compensation plans which are based on the achievement of targeted return on assets, earnings per share and free cash flow goals.
+Finally, the Compensation Committee attempts to establish a compensation package that is comprised of both a subjective component, such as the grant of incentive stock options, and an objective component, such as an award under the incentive bonus plan which is based upon the return on assets performance of the Company with threshold levels.

-In evaluating the performance of Mr. Gasser with respect to each of the categories of his compensation, the Compensation Committee specifically discussed and recognized the following factors: his leadership; his strategic planning for the future of the Company; his dedication and focus on the short-term and long-term interests of the Company and its stockholders; and his professionalism, integrity and competence.
-The Compensation Committee also recognized Mr. Gasser's demonstrated dedication and strong performance in leadership, guidance and strategic planning for the Company, its Board of Directors and its executives.
+In evaluating the performance of Mr. Gasser with respect to each of the categories of his compensation, the Compensation Committee specifically discussed and recognized the following factors: his leadership, his vision for the future of the Company, his dedication and focus on the short-term and long-term interests of the Company and its stockholders, and his professionalism, integrity and competence; and his demonstrated dedication and high performance in leadership, guidance and strategic planning for the Company, its Board of Directors and its executives.
 None of the factors were given specific relative weight.